Frequently Asked Questions from Incoming K-5 Families at Thoreau School

-The Thoreau Parent Teacher Group (PTG) maintains a helpful website at www.thoreauptg.org where you can learn about the many activities and events happening outside the classroom.
-It also has a Facebook page that can be found at www.facebook.com by searching on “Thoreau Elementary School PTG”.
+The Thoreau Parent Teacher Group (PTG) maintains a helpful website at www.thoreauptg.org where you can learn about PTG-sponsored activities and events.

 The PTG also publishes a weekly e-newsletter called Thoreau PTG Announcements.
 Delivered via email and posted to the group website on Thursdays, this newsletter will give you notifications on many things happening around the school such as student picture day, social events and special dress-up days.
 It also includes listings of community events of interest to families with school-aged children.
 To subscribe to the email version, visit the PTG website at www.thoreauptg.org, enter your email address in the field entitled “Get the PTG Newsletter” and click on “Subscribe.”
 Announcements are published routinely during the school year (excluding vacation weeks), with an occasional post during the summer.

 A: A very useful document is the Thoreau School Directory.
-Published by the PTG, the directory provides student listings by classroom with parent/guardian contact information for those who opt to be included (permission to include your contact information is given by checking a box on your child’s school registration form).
+Published by the PTG, the directory provides student listings by classroom with parent/guardian contact information for those who opt to be included (permission to include your contact information is given by checking a box on your child’s school registration form in Aspen).
 The directory also includes the Concord Public Schools calendar, the PTG event calendar and contact information for all Thoreau teachers and other staff members.
 The directory is a helpful resource for connecting with the Thoreau families in your neighborhood and communicating with other parents you’ll meet at school events.

 A: The PTG respects the privacy of its members and does not share or sell any contact information to other organizations.
-If you checked the opt-in box on your child’s registration form, your information will be included in the next edition of the Thoreau School Directory, which is published in print each September for use by the Thoreau community.
+If you checked the opt-in box on your child’s registration form, your information will be included in the next edition of the Thoreau School Directory, which is published in print each autumn for use by the Thoreau community.
 To protect your contact details by discouraging wider distribution, the directory is not posted to any public web page and is not distributed electronically.

 For those who subscribe, the PTG will also use your provided email addresses to send you a weekly e-newsletter called Thoreau PTG Announcements.
 If you do not wish to continue receiving this, you can unsubscribe using the link at the bottom of any edition.
 See the question about on-line resources earlier in this document for more information about this newsletter and how to subscribe.